AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

 > The tricky part is that it only speaks to me, it's a lot about feeling.
-If I show my Are.na blocks to someone else, for example, it's a bit sensitive.
+If I show my <span class="arena">Are.na</span> blocks to someone else, for example, it's a bit sensitive.

 Florian Hilt